-E.13 The Section 151 Officer is responsible for managing the Council's tax affairs, approving systems and processes where in the opinion of the Section 151 Officer they may have a significant impact on the Council's tax position, and advising Corporate Directors on all taxation issues affecting the authority.
-He/she is also responsible for maintaining the authority's tax records, making all tax payments by the due dates, receiving tax credits and submitting tax returns by their due date as appropriate.

-E.14.
-Corporate Directors are responsible for ensuring that the correct amount of VAT is paid and/or collected on rateable purchases and supplies, in accordance with guidance issued by the Section 151 Officer, and for making proper arrangements to administer the correct tax liabilities for contractors engaged in construction and maintenance works.
+- E.14.
+The Section 151 Officer is responsible for managing the Council's tax affairs, approving systems and processes where in the opinion of the Section 151 Officer they may have a significant impact on the Council's tax position, and advising Strategic Directors on all taxation issues affecting the authority.
+They are also responsible for maintaining the authority's tax records, making all tax payments by the due dates, receiving tax credits and submitting tax returns by their due date as appropriate. - E.15.
+Strategic Directors are responsible for ensuring that the correct amount of VAT is paid and/or collected on rateable purchases and supplies, in accordance with guidance issued by the Section 151 Officer, and for making proper arrangements to administer the correct tax liabilities for contractors engaged in construction and maintenance works.